Homeowners and renters are missing out on millions of dollars in tax relief. Use the resources below to learn more.

 More information can be found on the official Renter Claim webpage

-The Renter Credit Claim can be filed electronically during filing season through your tax software or directly in myVTax.
+The Renter Credit Claim can be filed electronically through your tax software or directly in myVTax.

 Paper Returns: To file a paper claim, download a copy of form RCC-146, Renter Credit Claim or you may request paper forms be mailed to you.